 On 1 July 2018 the Marlborough Marine and Nelson Marine Radio Associations amalgamated to form Marlborough-Nelson Marine Radio Association providing members with operator monitored channels from Clarence north around to Kahurangi Lighthouse on the West Coast, and northwards towards the Taranaki Bight and to Cape Palliser in the east.

 VHF radio coverage iover the top of the South Island increased over the years by the installation of various repeaters.
 In 1983 channel 63 was installed on Mt Kahikatea, and around the same time channel 60 was put above Motueka on Mt Campbell.
 In 1989 channel 65 was erected at Paradise Reserve, above Kaiuma Bay, and in 1991 channels 01 and 66 were installed on Mt Stokes.
 Late in 2003 channel 60 was relocated to Mt Burnett above Collingwood and linked to the newly installed channel 28 repeater on Drumduan, north east of Nelson.
 Also in 2003 channel 05 was installed on Saddle Hill and was permanently linked to channel 65 in 2010.

-In 2018 after the amalgamation of the Nelson and Marlborough Associations, channel 05 was removed from Saddle Hill and it is expected in 2020 to be relocated to Weld Cone to the east of Ward extending the Association’s coverage down as far as Clarence.
+In 2018 after the amalgamation of the Nelson and Marlborough Associations, channel 05 was removed from Saddle Hill and it is expected in 2021 to be relocated to the east of Ward extending the Association’s coverage down as far as Clarence.
 At the same time, channel 28 was re-engineered to channel 04 due to RSM requirements.